Green Arrow: The Exxon Valdez Oil Spill

 “Sea otters whose fur becomes matted and loses its insulation quality often die of the cold, despite efforts of volunteer clean up crews,” the news media reported in Green Arrow.
 “Mothers attempting to lick their pups clean are poisoned by the oil, and even if brought in are frequently beyond help.
 Bald eagles feeding on the oiled carcasses washed ashore are dying as well.
 And another danger has appeared – bears awakening from the winter’s hibernation are attracted by the rotting carcasses on the beach and have come looking for an easy meal.
 It is not known how susceptible these great carnivores are to the toxic effects of the oil, but their presence poses a danger to clean up crews.
 So far there have been no serious encounters, but it seems just a matter of time.”

 The real-world Prince William Sound was home to a plethora of wildlife – underwater, in the air, and near the shorelines.
 An estimated ten to twelve thousand sea otters lived in the region, as well as assortment of bears, deer, wolves, and coyotes.
 Over two hundred species of seabirds either permanently or as part of their migratory travel paths were likewise present in the Sound.
-While Exxon hired professionals to operate animal rescue facilities, the citizens of Valdez and Cordova opened their own as well, one specifically for birds and the other for sea otters.
+While Exxon hired professionals to operate animal rescue facilities, the citizens of Valdez and Cordova opened two of their own, one specifically for birds and the other for sea otters.

-As for the “oiled birds” mentioned in Green Arrow, John Keeble wrote in his 1999 book Out of the Channel: The Exxon Valdez Oil Spill in Prince William Sound, “The birds came in hypothermic, too, because of the way oil breaks down their natural oils.
+As for the “oiled birds” mentioned in Green Arrow, John Keeble writes in Out of the Channel, “The birds came in hypothermic, too, because of the way oil breaks down their natural oils.
 They were warmed, tested, washed with Dawn detergent, then rinsed and put in pools to see if they floated.
 If they floated, they were sent to the drying room and fed a mash through a tube until they recovered to the point where they could eat fish.”

 By May 1989, over 16,000 dead birds and 700 dead sea otters had been found, with thousands more still dotting the oil-stained beaches.
-It was eventually estimated that 2,800 otters perished as a result of the oil spill, but exact numbers for any species are difficult to assess due to the normally harsh weather conditions and the spread of the oil covering such a large area of Prince William Sound.
+It was eventually estimated that 2,800 otters perished as a result of the Exxon Valdez oil spill, but exact numbers for any given species were difficult to obtain due to harsh weather conditions and the spread of the oil covering such a large area of Prince William Sound.

-“The Argon Oil Company’s spill response measures fall within the guidelines set by the EPA,” a corporate executive says in Green Arrow.
+“The Argon Oil Company’s spill response measures fall within the guidelines set by the EPA,” a corporate executive insists in Green Arrow.
 “We are confident that the spill will be contained quickly and the damage to the environment minimalized.”
-John Keeble noted that the majority of statements issued by Exxon often contained similar half-truths and carefully chosen words like “concern,” “obligation,” “minimize,” “likelihood,” and “contained” that clouded their factual meaning.
+John Keeble noted that the majority of statements issued by Exxon were often filled with similar half-truths and carefully chosen words like “concern,” “obligation,” “minimize,” “likelihood,” and “contained” that clouded their factual meaning.

 The resulting spin even included a television commercial that compared Alaska tourism with actress Marilyn Monroe.
 An image of Monroe – with her famous mole airbrushed from the photo – was a stand-in for the state of Alaska.
-Just as Marilyn Monroe was still attractive without the mole, the commercial argued, so was Alaska without Prince William Sound, the site of the oil spill.
+Just as the famed actress was still attractive without the mole, the commercial argued, so was Alaska without Prince William Sound, the site of the oil spill.

 As the “Coyote Tears” narrative comes to an end in Green Arrow, images of Argon gas stations having the “n” removed from their names and replaced with an “s” are shown, with the resulting Argos stations once again attracting customers.
 While Exxon never went so far as to change its name, the same did not hold true for the tanker and the subsidiary that owned the ship.